lewdum/mastodon-tweaks/README.md

     alt="Transgender flag with the text '#TransRightsAreHumanRights'"
     height="120">

-A Firefox extension for tweaking Mastodon's UI.
+A Firefox extension for tweaking Mastodon's web client UI.

 Now compatible with all Mastodon instances, at least in theory.